Home > Windows files > GoogleUpdaterService.exe

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with GoogleUpdaterService.exe
+Take advantage of our free computer check to identify problems with GoogleUpdaterService.exe

 What you should know about GoogleUpdaterService.exe gusvc

 GoogleUpdaterService.exe is not a Windows system file and is known to frequently cause computer problems.
 GoogleUpdaterService.exe is found in a subdirectory of "C:\Program Files".
-Frequently occurring are file sizes such as 182,768 bytes (50% of all these files), 194,032 bytes, 138,168 bytes or, as the case may be, 138,680 bytes.
+Frequently occurring are file sizes such as 182,768 bytes (44% of all these files), 194,032 bytes, 138,168 bytes, 136,120 bytes or, as the case may be, 138,680 bytes.

 If you see this file on your hard drive or in Windows Task Manager, please make sure that it is not a malicious variant.
 It's a fact that many trojans try to cloak their true identity by calling themselves GoogleUpdaterService.exe.
 With the above information or by using tools like Security Task Manager you can determine if, in your case, the file is an undesirable variant.